AnnieDavies/NMA_and_RW/README.md

 Files containing the results from the paper.

-Some are results presented in the paper but quoted to higher precision.
+Some of these are presented in the paper but here they are quoted to higher precision.

 Others are not explicitly presented in the paper.